 - Chipa Asador, Caburé, or Mbocá: This elongated, hollow variant is cooked over embers around a stick, resulting in a unique texture.

-- Chipa Pirú (Chipita): Chipa pirú is a small, crispy donut shape, around two centimeters in diameter, commonly enjoyed during breakfasts and snacks.
+- Chipa Pirú (Chipita): Chipa pirú is a small, crispy donut shape, around two centimeters in diameter, commonly enjoyed during breakfast and snacks.
 Its name, 'pirú,' refers to its dry and thin texture, setting it apart within the chipa family.

 - Chipa So'o: This variant includes a filling of seasoned meat, typically beef, and is shaped like a large cookie with the meat and chopped egg filling.